ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-DefiniteRange represents an inclusive range of values.
+A bounded, inclusive range of numbers.

 **Information Model**